SpaDA: A Spatial Dataflow Architecture Programming Language: CSL Compiler Backend

 In addition to color assignment, a key limited resource to utilize when creating WSE programs is tasks.
 Tasks can execute concurrently on a PE and the asynchrony is required to avoid deadlocks on nonblocking communication.
-Since SPADA is an async-await language, we transform the code into a CSL task graph in multiple stages, as outlined in \Cref{fig:tasks}.
+Since SpaDA is an async-await language, we transform the code into a task graph in multiple stages, as outlined in \cref{fig:tasks}.
+This representation enables applying optimizations on the task graph, namely \emph{fusion} and \emph{task ID recycling} (i.e., virtualization).

 First, the compute block is transformed into a dependency DAG based on |completion| and |await| statements (\Cref{fig:tasks}b).
 This completion DAG is then converted to a scheduling graph where every statement is explicit, containing ``post'' and ``wait'' events (\Cref{fig:tasks}c), where synchronous statements are implemented as a post-wait sequence.
-The low-level statement decomposition allows us to later group them into local and data tasks according to a semantics-based rule-set (e.g., can the statement be implemented by a DSD operation).
+The low-level statement decomposition allows us to later group them into local and data tasks according to a semantics-based rule-set (e.g., whether the statement can be implemented by a DSD operation).

 Owing to the WSE PE architecture (\Cref{sec:wse}), task execution is constrained.
 In particular, a CSL program must adhere to the following constraints: (a) a local task may have up to two predecessors (triggering the task with \texttt{@activate} and \texttt{@unblock}); and (b) a data task is always active, but can be blocked (thus having one predecessor).
 We write a set of passes to create \textit{virtual} nodes and local tasks to reduce the in-degree of nodes in the post/wait graph accordingly.